Esophageal perforation is a rare but serious medical emergency with a very high mortality rate, especially if the

-- pneumomediastinum, abnormal cardiomediastinal contour, pneumothorax and pleural effusion are all features, although non-specific, for oesophageal perforation 5
+- pneumomediastinum, abnormal cardiomediastinal contour, pneumothorax and pleural effusion are all features, although non-specific, for esophageal perforation 5

 - widening of the mediastinal shadow: non-specific on its own

 - most sensitive within the first 24 hours 1

 - patient examined semi-supine (~20 degrees) on the fluoroscopy table

 - a water-soluble agent should be used initially as barium can cause mediastinitis

-- oesophageal perforation may be represented as mucosal irregularity or gross extraluminal contrast extravasation
+- esophageal perforation may be represented as mucosal irregularity or gross extraluminal contrast extravasation

 - some authors suggest the use of small amounts of low or high concentrations of barium if no leak is evident on initial screening with water-soluble contrast 8

 The role of CT is usually to look for stigmata of perforation when fluoroscopy is equivocal, and there is persisting suspicion of perforation.
 These include:

-- extraluminal gas locules in the mediastinum or abdominal cavity, adjacent to the oesophagus are highly suggestive 2,4
+- extraluminal gas locules in the mediastinum or abdominal cavity, adjacent to the esophagus are highly suggestive 2,4

 - pleural or mediastinal fluid